tpierrain/me-myself-and-i/README.md

 Then, Bruno and I did a live-coding talk illustrating the power (and challenges) of Pair Programming at [Explore DDD (Denver)](http://exploreddd.com/speakers/thomas-pierrain.html) in September and then in french at [BDX.IO](https://www.bdx.io/#/home) and  __[Becomx](http://becomx.com/)__.

-Last but not least, I've made a keynote about ethics related to how software is eating the world where I talked a lot about privacy and how the "free app" model was impacted our lives much deeper than we think.
+Last but not least, I've made __[a keynote in french about ethics](https://www.facebook.com/582109264/posts/10156742368324265/)__ related to how software is eating the world where I talked a lot about privacy and how the "free app" model was impacted our lives much deeper than we think.

 ### 2018 in details: